PipaFlores/Pacman-Unity_AiPerCog/README.md

 - After departure, each ghost scatters to patrol an assigned quadrant, following the original game's behavior.
 - During the game they alternate between chase/scatter behavior.
 As difficulty increases, the sooner and longer they are in chasing behavior.
 - Movement is guided by a grid of nodes positioned at each intersection.
 Ghost wont change path in the middle of a passage/tunnel
-- When chasing Pacman, the targetting system is Same for every ghost.
-They chase pacman directly using a heuristic distance metric, Same to Blinky in the original game.
+- When chasing Pacman, the targetting system is same for every ghost.
+They chase pacman directly using a heuristic distance metric, same to the red ghost (Blinky) in the original game.
 This is a simplification of the original game, where each ghost has a different targetting behavior.
 As a consequence, the game is more challenging, as every ghost behaves as the most agressive one in the original game.
 - In the original game, Blinky increases its speed twice during the game when a certain amount of pellets are eaten.
 In this version, Blinky is not faster than the other ghosts and there is no ["Cruise Elroy" speed boost](https://pacman.holenet.info/#CH4_Blinky) speed changes.
 This reduces challenge significantly, as Blinky is the most aggressive ghost in the original game.
-However, this is somewhat countered by the Same targetting behavior of all ghosts.
+However, this is somewhat countered by the same targetting behavior of all ghosts.

 ## Data Collection

-Data collection scripts (Assets/Scripts/DataManagement/*) gather and sends raw gameplay data to remote server.
+Data collection scripts (Assets/Scripts/DataManagement/*) gather and sends raw gameplay data to remote server in json format.
 Server address is defined in MainManager.cs scripts.
+All data is sent after a game ends (either by losing all lives or by winning and moving to a higher level).

-Data collected is divided in two tables, "game" and "gamestate":
+Gameplay data is divided in two tables, "game" and "gamestate" (SQL data structure available upon request):

 ### "Game" Table:

-Contains higher level data of a single game/round/level of Pacman played.
-A game ends when player loses all lives or wins and moves to a higher level:
+Contains higher level data of a single game/round/level of Pacman played:

 - *user_id*: represents player's unique identifier. retrieved on log-in
 - *session_number*: represents the session number in which the game was played (increments each time the user logs in and plays a game)